PREMISES AND CONCLUSIONS

 "Therefore" signals the conclusion → "penguins have feathers" is the conclusion.

-These words signal supporting evidence — what comes after them is not the conclusion.
-Use process of elimination.
+These words signal supporting evidence.
+What comes after them is usually a premise.

 because for since given that as indicated by